 Even with the best of intentions, many parents may have let their kids’ sleep habits slide, especially in the waxing days of summer.
 With the start of school right around the corner, they’re likely asking themselves, “How do I get my kids back into a sleep schedule?”

-First, start with your own sleep schedule, advises Jyoti Krishna, MD, a sleep expert at Akron Children’s Hospital.
+First, start with your own sleep schedule, advises Jyoti Krishna, MD, a sleep expert at Akron Children’s.
 “Kids learn by example; when you make sleep a priority and stick with a sleep schedule yourself, it’ll be easier for your child to do the same,” explains Dr. Krishna.

-Dr. Krishna can offer a variety of back-to-school sleep tips, along with other helpful insights about kids and sleep.
+Dr. Krishna offers a variety of back-to-school sleep tips, along with other helpful insights about kids and sleep.
 For example, did you know that, unlike adults – who may be drowsy after not getting enough sleep – kids are more likely to act out if they’re not well-rested?

 Here are nine more tips from Dr. Krishna for beating the back-to-school bedtime blues.